owntracks/recorder/README.md

 ## The HTTP server

-Some examples of what the _recorder_'s built-in HTTP server is capable of:
+Some examples of what the _recorder_'s built-in HTTP server is capable of, in addition to obtaining OwnTracks app data via HTTP POST to the `/pub` endpoint.

 #### Last position of a particular user